Delegate: Progress in Iran nuclear talks but end ‘far away’

 An attack suspected to have been carried out by Israel recently struck Iran’s Natanz nuclear site, causing an unknown amount of damage.
 Tehran retaliated by beginning to enrich a small amount of uranium up to 60% purity, its highest level ever.
 International inspections also could be disrupted without an agreement.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Nasser Karimi in Tehran, Iran, contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Frank Jordans in Berlin, and Nasser Karimi in Tehran, Iran, contributed to this report.